-Prior to that time, a few Russian Mennonites settled in the area in the late 1870s and tried to raise wheat, but soon became discouraged and moved westward.
+Before that time, a few Russian Mennonites settled in the area in the late 1870s and tried to raise wheat but soon became discouraged and moved westward.

 When the Swedes arrived in the area, they had a different opinion, decided to stay, and encouraged others to join them.
 They called their new community Lindsdale.

-Being of strong religious faith, many of the new settlers first met for church services in private homes, with the Lutheran church organized in 1884 and the Mission Friends in 1885.
+Being of strong religious faith, many new settlers first met for church services in private homes, with the Lutheran church organized in 1884 and the Mission Friends in 1885.

-In 1887, the settlement became a station on the Strong City & Superior division of the Atchison, Topeka & Santa Fe Railroad, and when a post office was established on August 29, 1887, the towns name was changed to Burdick in honor of Ms. Burdick, the girlfriend of a Santa Fe Railroad official.
+In 1887, the settlement became a station on the Strong City & Superior division of the Atchison, Topeka & Santa Fe Railroad.
+When a post office was established on August 29, 1887, the town’s name was changed to Burdick in honor of Ms. Burdick, the girlfriend of a Santa Fe Railroad official.

-In 1889, the Lutherans were able to build a church and Mission Friends soon did the same.
-A Methodist church was organized in 1892 and its parishioners also built a church.
+In 1889, the Lutherans built a church, and Mission Friends soon did the same.
+A Methodist church was organized in 1892, and its parishioners also built a church.

 During the first two decades of the 20th century, Burdick attracted large crowds for rodeos, fairs, baseball games, displays of farm products, and other entertainment.